davisxp/XD_Grad_Portfolio/README.md

 ### Direct Downloads

-All models are available for direct download below.
+- All models are available for direct download below.
 Files can be opened in Excel for full editing capabilities and deeper analysis.
+- All files are dependent on the three statement model to run, it is recommended to download the models as a complete zip file (unimplemented)
 ---

 ## Available Models